pombreda/lepl/doc-src/manual/intro-1.rst

 What is happening here?

 The first line imports the contents of Lepl's main module.
-Lepl is structured as a collection of different packages, but the most important functions and classes are collected together in the ``lepl`` module --- for most work this is all you will need.
+Lepl is structured as a collection of different packages, but the important functions and classes are collected together in the ``lepl`` module --- for most work this is all you will need.

 In the rest of the examples below I will assume that you have already imported this module.